-- minimum of 10% by June 2025, which we hope will increase the pipeline of internal candidates for senior management positions which often require a technical background. - The Company's current recruitment strategy is underpinned by its Diversity and Inclusion Policy. - Diversity and inclusion continue to be the key factors in assessing the acquisition of new talent and for career acceleration programs.
+- The Company's current recruitment strategy is underpinned by its Diversity and Inclusion Policy with the percentage of female and male applicants and new hires monitored and reported to the Diversity & Inclusion Committee.
+We also have a commitment to shortlisting at least one female candidate for each management where possible. - Diversity and inclusion continues to be the key factors in assessing the acquisition of new talent and for career acceleration programs.
 The Company currently has women being supported in MBA and other personalised development programs (see details below). - Ongoing reporting to WGEA and monitoring of WGEA best practice benchmarks and other relevant comparative data sets provides the Company with the opportunity to review its current position and act on any required changes;